 Great for recording, additional packet/signature analysis, or back-testing new firewall policies against real historical traffic.

 Packet Continuum enables identification, monitoring, viewing, and mitigation of pre-defined Threat IPs as well as user-defined IPs.
 Packet Continuum comes pre-loaded with a known list of Threat IPs; a number of malicious IPs previously identified by trusted sources such as US-CERT, for your protection.

-From the Packet Continuum Log Manager or Sankey Graph, users can:
+From the Packet Continuum Log Investigator or Sankey Graph, users can:

 - Upload/enable, view or delete/disable lists of identified Threat IPs